 Let’s first talk about the mistakes in filling your Maid Service Appointments.

 - Avoid Gaps in between house cleaning jobs.
 Like, cleaning a client from 8am – 10am and then scheduling your next client at 11:00am.
 You will waste a whole hour where you can be brining in the dough cleaning more houses.

 - Avoid cleaning many small homes in one day.
 Small homes are best to be schedule in between larger homes.

-These mistakes with your maid service schedule will cost you un-paid time.
+These mistakes with your maid service scheduling will cost you un-paid down time.
 Time spent not cleaning, is time that you are not getting paid for.
-The goal of scheduling your clients is to maximize the number of cleaning hours.
+The goal of scheduling your house cleaning clients is to maximize the number of hours you are cleaning homes.

 Checkout other resources on my Blog

 - Haven’t started your business yet and need help?
 Visit my Beginner’s Guide to Starting a Cleaning Business